Todd Rokita: COVID-19 pandemic

 In May 2021 during the COVID-19 pandemic, Rokita issued an opinion stating that Indiana University's implementation of a mandate to show proof of immunization violated state law.
 He also cited that Purdue University found a procedural loophole by not requiring vaccination status, but to participate in testing.
 In November 2021, Rokita filed a lawsuit against the Biden administration opposing a federal mandate.
 In April 2022, Rokita issued a statement saying that Indiana schools could not be sued for COVID-related damages.
 In November 2022, Rokita asked the Indiana Supreme Court to decide if students can file class-action lawsuits against Indiana's public universities to recover tuition and fees paid for services not rendered due to cancellation of in-person classes during the pandemic.

 Social media

 In December 2022, Rokita filed a lawsuit against TikTok, claiming that the platform exposes minors to age-inappropriate content and puts users' data at risk.

 Eyes on Education

 On February 5, 2024, Rokita launched a website called Eyes on Education, which aims to stop "objectionable curricula, policies, or programs affecting children".
 It features a submission form where people can report school material that they believe violates Indiana law.
 School officials responded that they were not informed of the website's existence and that the complaints are not vetted before appearing on the site.

+Roblox and Discord

+On May 7, 2026, Rokita filed a 70-page lawsuit against Roblox and Discord.
+The Attorney General alleges the platforms have not made sufficient measures to protect children against predators online, and the effectiveness of the safety features that were released "remain to be seen."
+The lawsuit says Roblox claims it has robust features to protect children that fall short, with sexually explicit content accessible on the platform.
+The lawsuit said predators form online friendships with children and then attempt to exploit them with the "Robux" currency empowering predators.
+The companies are accused of violating the Indiana Deceptive Consumer Sales Act by failing to employ adequate safeguards for children and warnings for parents and guardians about objectionable content and misrepresenting the safety of their platforms.